Cannon County DUI Bail Information

 Timeline: How Long Until Release?

-- Best times to post bail: Posting bail during normal business hours (Monday-Friday, 8 am - 5 pm) is generally faster because all court personnel and records are readily available.
+- Best times to post bail: Posting bail during regular business hours (Monday-Friday, 8 AM - 5 PM) may expedite the process, as court staff and bondsmen are typically readily available.

-- What can delay release: Delays can occur due to high jail traffic, staff shortages, or issues verifying the bail payment.
+- What can delay release: Delays can occur due to high jail traffic, incomplete paperwork, or the need to verify funds or collateral.

 What Happens After Posting Bail